 commuter demographics canada

-Author: who is the author and why have they provided this information?
+• Author: who is the author and why have they provided this information?
 Is anyone quoted in the article?
 Are they an authority?
 If they provide statistics where did they get these from?
+For example, never quote Wikipedia directly but go to the original source for any facts or statistics.
 Is the source a legitimate news site?
 Most articles found through Google News are acceptable.
+Press releases for expensive market research reports do show up on Google News.
+You should be able to find a "free for MRU students" Canadian report on the first three databases on this page.

-Date: use information that is no older than 3 years.
-Newer is better for this assignment.
+• Date: use information that is no older than 3 years.
+The Covid-era (post 2021) has impacted most of this assignment.

-Student Learning Services - book an appointment with a learning strategist for in-depth writing or citation assistance.
+Student Learning Services - book a 30 minute appointment with a learning strategist for writing or citation assistance or enroll in their free online APA workshop (75 minutes).